rajtoshranjan/use-idb-store/README.md

   - `updateValue(id, partialValue)`: Update part of an existing value.
   - `deleteValue(id)`: Delete a value by key.
   - `addOrUpdateValue(id, value)`: Add a value or update it if it already exists.
-- `isLoading` (boolean): Whether the store is currently being loaded.
+- `isLoading` (boolean): Indicates if the store is currently in a loading state, which occurs during initial data fetch from IndexedDB or refetching the data after any mutation.
+- `isReady` (boolean): Indicates if the store has been fully initialized and synchronized with IndexedDB, meaning all initial data has been loaded and the store is ready to perform operations.
+This flag becomes true only after the initial successful data load.
 - `error` (Error | null): Any error that occurred during store operations.

 ## Advanced Usage